Q: What is a green card?A:

 Q: How does someone apply for a green card?

 A: Permanent residency is most commonly obtained through employment or family.
 In most cases, USCIS first must approve an immigrant petition for the foreign national, usually filed by an employer or relative.
-Once an immigrant visa becomes available for that foreign national, then he or she may either apply for permanent resident status through USCIS (if legally in the U.S.) or go through consular processing for an immigrant visa (if living outside the U.S.).
+Once an immigrant visa becomes available for that foreign national, then he or she may either apply for permanent resident status through USCIS (if legally in the U.S.) or go through consular processing at an overseas American embassy or consulate for an immigrant visa (if living outside the U.S.).

 Q: How does the U.S. limit the number of immigrant visas issued each year?